 You can select a group of events (marking the checkboxes next to each event) and plot on a timeline chart.
 Select Show Timeline Chart menu option under the XX Selected button.
 Moesif has found its very useful to filter on user_id or session_token and then plot the timeline so you can see the API calls relevant for a particular user.

-To export the data for events in Moesif, simply select each of the events you are interested in exporting and click Download as JSON.
-With this, you’ll then see your data downloaded through the browser.
+To export the data for events in Moesif, simply select each of the events you are interested in exporting and click Download Events.
+With this, you’ll then see your data downloaded as JSON through the browser.

 Run in Postman